Clinical Practice Guidelines

 • Structured Data Capture (SDC) provides guidance for building and capturing structured data using questionnaires

-• Clinical Practice Guidelines IG (CPG-on-FHIR) (this implementation guide) demonstrates how to build shareable computable guideline content.
+• Clinical Practice Guidelines IG (CPG-on-FHIR) (This IG) (this implementation guide) demonstrates how to build shareable computable guideline content.

 • Evidence-Based Medicine on FHIR (EBM-on-FHIR) provides interoperability (standards for data exchange) for those producing, analyzing, synthesizing, disseminating and implementing clinical research (evidence) and recommendations for clinical care (clinical practice guidelines).
 It specifies resources and patterns for the exchange of data involved in evidence-based medicine including study results, quality of evidence and strength of recommendation and relevant context, environmental surveys, and systematic reviews.